 What Factors Determine Whether a Slip or Fall Case Goes to Court?

 There are many different reasons why your slip and fall case may or may not go to court, including:

 1) The defendant’s insurance policy

-In many cases it can come down to the defendants policy.
-If your case is against a major national chain then they might choose to simply pay-out rather than fight it in court.
+In many cases, it can come down to the defendants policy.
+If your case is against a major national chain, they might simply choose to pay out rather than fight it in court.
 If your claim is against a small local business then it might make more sense for them to take your claim to court.

 2) Public perception

 Whoever said any publicity is good publicity has obviously never been sued.
 Many large businesses don’t want their name in the papers.
 They’d rather eat the cost of settling outside the courtroom than go through a protracted public lawsuit – even if their odds of winning are strong.

 It takes two to tango.
 Even if you and your lawyer want to cut a deal you still need the other side to agree.
 In some cases, they may be confident enough (or stubborn enough) to refuse to come to any agreement outside of the courtroom.
 Walmart was notorious for refusing to settle no matter what.
 They’d rather lose in the courtroom than make a deal.
 Today Walmart is a bit more reasonable but that tough reputation means that they have a strong negotiating position.